aws-samples/workspaces-with-ansible/README.md

 ansible-playbook ~/workspaces-with-ansible/check_apt_updates.yml -i ~/workspaces-with-ansible/workspaces_inventory.py
 ```

 Here is an example of the output.
-From the below output we can see that there are some updates which need to be performed.
-We also see the currently installed version, and the version which could be installed.
+From the below output, you can see that there are some updates which need to be performed.
+You also see the currently installed version, and the version which could be installed.

 ```bash
 ssm-user@ip-10-14-1-59:/var/snap/amazon-ssm-agent/7628$ ansible-playbook ~/workspaces-with-ansible/check_apt_updates.yml -i ~/workspaces-with-ansible/workspaces_inventory.py